 It all boils down to the presence of allicin, the sulphur compound responsible for that instantly recognisable garlicky taste.
 Allicin is made when two substances present in garlic, alliin and allinase, interact - a chemical reaction that only occurs when the cells of the clove are broken down, through cutting, crushing, slicing or (for the brave!) biting.
 To release its most potent flavour, garlic must be crushed or minced very finely, which triggers the maximum creation of allicin.
 Slicing or roughly chopping the clove will yield fewer chemical reactions within the garlic cells, thus the resulting flavour will be subtler.
 Mildest of all is the whole, unpeeled clove, which lends a mellow sweetness to any dish.

 Acid, such as that present in vinegar or lemon juice, also denatures allinase, preventing allicin being made.
-So when making a garlic vinaigrette, it's more effective to crush or mince the garlic onto a chopping board, and give it a few seconds for the allicin compound to form, before adding to the dressing mix.
+So when making a garlic vinaigrette, it's more effective to crush or mince the garlic onto a, and give it a few seconds for the allicin compound to form, before adding to the dressing mix.

 Recipes for a fresh, strong garlic flavour:

 Add a few cloves of freshly crushed garlic to mayonnaise for instant aioli - use as a dip, or thin it down with a little warm water to make a delicious sauce for fish.

 To gain all the health benefits of fresh garlic after a big night out, add a crushed clove to a Bloody Mary.
 Garlic is reputed to be an excellent cure for hangovers, and this is one tasty way to consume it!

 For the best bruschetta, lightly toast slices of ciabatta bread, brushed with olive oil.
 When just golden, rub the toasted surface with raw garlic cloves, and pile with freshly chopped tomatoes and basil.

 Recipes for a mild, mellow garlic flavour: